LyretaOnSol/LyretaTerminal/README.md

-# AeuraTerminal
+# LyretaTerminal
-# Aeura AI Agent 🌌
+# Lyreta AI Agent 🌌

-Aeura is a modular and extensible AI agent framework designed to interact with users, execute commands, and integrate seamlessly with plugins for additional functionality.
+Lyreta is a modular and extensible AI agent framework designed to interact with users, execute commands, and integrate seamlessly with plugins for additional functionality.
 This project serves as a foundation for building intelligent systems powered by AI.

 ## Features
 - 🤖 **AI Response System**: A basic AI-driven response system ready for integration with advanced models like OpenAI or Hugging Face.